Intuit-London/invoice-graphql/README.md

 {"data":{"user":{"id":"user-1","invoices":[{"id":"invoice-1"},{"id":"invoice-2"}]}}}`
 ```

-A query of most of the schema can be seen in the [SchemaSpecFixture](src/test/groovy/com/intuit/workshop/invoicing/util/SchemaSpecFixture.groovy) class.
+A query with most of the schema can be seen in the [SchemaSpecFixture](src/test/groovy/com/intuit/workshop/invoicing/util/SchemaSpecFixture.groovy) class.

 ## License